omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 For example, you may wish to load all the "Subject" property's values and allow people to browse items using the subject headings currently in use.
 If you select "Show all available values" you will see a list of subjects currently in use, from most frequent to least.
 Note that you may wish to clean up your data and consolidate similar values, or fix typos and variations, to make faceted browsing more useful.
 You can use the [Value Suggest module](../modules/valuesuggest.md) in tandem with Faceted Browse to view and clean messy data.

+!!! note
-Note that these facets do not dynamically update when new items' values are added to the corpus, or when values are manually edited.
-You must reload the options using "Show all available values" and "Add all" in the facet to update the browsing list's content and order.
+	Note that "All available values" facets do not dynamically update when new values are added to the corpus, or when values are edited.
+You must reload the options using "Show all available values" and "Add all" in the facet to update the browsing list's content.
+We recommend doing this regularly when new items are being added.

 ##### **Resource class**

 Allows visitors to narrow items by their resource class.

-Give the facet a name (required).

 Set the Select type for the browse faceting.
+For the "Multiple (list)" option, multiple selections by site visitors will broaden (Option 1 OR Option 2) the search results.

 Select the classes that will make up the facets from the dropdown menu.

 Check the "Show all available classes" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the "Set facet" button.

 ##### **Resource template**

 Allows visitors to narrow items by their [resource template](../content/resource-template.md).

-Give the facet a name (required).

 Set the Select type for the browse faceting.
+For the "Multiple (list)" option, multiple selections by site visitors will broaden (Option 1 OR Option 2) the search results.

 Select the resource templates that will make up the facets.

 Check the "Show all available templates" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the "Set facet" button.

 ##### **Item set**

-Allows visitors to narrow items by [item set](../content/item-sets.md).
+Allows visitors to narrow items by [item sets](../content/item-sets.md).

-Give the facet a name (required).

 Set the Select type for the browse faceting.
+For the "Multiple (list)" option, multiple selections by site visitors will broaden (Option 1 OR Option 2) the search results.

 Select the item sets that will make up the facets.

 Check the "Show all available item sets" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the "Set facet" button.

 ##### **Full-text**

 Adds a text search bar that will narrow down the results based on what the visitor inputs.
 This will include all values, including title, description, class, and any extracted text.

-Give the facet a name (required).

-When you are satisfied with your settings, click the "Set facet" button.

-#### Numeric Data Types integration
+### Numeric Data Types integration

 If you are using the [Numeric Data Types module](../modules/numericdatatypes.md), you will have additional facet types to work with, including Date after, Date before, Value greater than, Value less than, Duration greater than, Duration less than, Date in interval.